AlexJonesCU/programming-languages-2020/README.md

 - Video: [Visualised Recursion](https://www.youtube.com/watch?v=OXo-uzzD4Js&feature=emb_logo) ...
 [Explanation](https://www.youtube.com/watch?v=gCciKhaK2v8)

+- Tony Hoare:
-- [Hoare's 1980 Turing Award Lecture](https://dl.acm.org/doi/pdf/10.1145/1283920.1283936) has a lot of interesting anecdotes about Quicksort, Algol, the switch statement, early compilers, operating systems, Hoare logic.
+  - [1980 Turing Award Lecture](https://dl.acm.org/doi/pdf/10.1145/1283920.1283936) has a lot of interesting anecdotes about Quicksort, Algol, the switch statement, early compilers, operating systems, Hoare logic.
 Also some valuable general lessons about software engineering.
 I collected some of my [favourite quotes](hoare-1980-quotes.md).

+  - Video: [Null References: The Billion Dollar Mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) 2009. picks up some of the same themes, but focuses on pointers and memory management, on compile-time vs run-time.
+"I don't care about the subscript error, I want it to run."
+(18:00).The discussion around (24:27) about disjoint unions is related to `Maybe` in Haskell and then to abstract syntax trees.
+Difficulty of proofs of program correctness as an objective measure of the quality of a program language (32:32).
+Programming language design is driven by the need to fight viruses (37:40).
+"The virus will find a case that is not likely to arise".
+"If it hadn't been for the get routine of C, we might have had no malware".
+(39:25).

 - [Lego Turing Machine](https://vimeo.com/44202270)

 - Multi-Paradigm Languages: